UKGovernmentBEIS/inspect_ai/docs/_sandboxenv-interface.md

             decoding the command output.
           PermissionError: If the user does not have permission to execute the command.
-          SandboxOutputLimitExceededError: If an output
+          OutputLimitExceededError: If an output stream
-            stream exceeds the 1 MiB limit.
+            exceeds the 1 MiB limit.
         """
         ...